knottwill/sesame-finetune/blog.md

 ## Implementation

-Now we have an understanding of the model and training procedure, lets look at how to implement the finetuning pipeline.
+Now we have an understanding of the model and training procedure, lets look at how to implement the fine-tuning pipeline.
 Most TTS datasets are not conversational, hence to make this tutorial as compatible as possible with *your* data, we will not be interleaving text and audio as described above.
 However, I would definitely recommend doing this if you have conversational data.

 ### 1. Installation